 Over time, our business strategy includes acquiring or in-licensing additional product candidates for treatments of diseases with high unmet medical need.
 As a result, we intend to periodically explore a variety of possible strategic collaborations in an effort to gain access to additional product candidates or resources.
 These strategic collaborations may include partnerships with large strategic partners, particularly for the development of DPN treatments using AT-001.
 At the current time however, we cannot predict what form such a strategic collaboration might take.
-We are likely to face significant competition in seeking appropriate strategic collaborators, and strategic collaborations on acceptable terms, or at all.
+We are likely to face significant competition in seeking appropriate strategic collaborators, and strategic collaborations can be complicated and time consuming to negotiate and document.
+We may not be able to negotiate strategic collaborations on acceptable terms, or at all.
 We are unable to predict when, if ever, we will enter into any strategic collaborations because of the numerous risks and uncertainties associated with establishing them.